mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ### Strict equality operator

-Prefer the ["strict" equality](/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality) and inequality operators over the traditional equality and inequality operators.
+Prefer the [strict equality](/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality) (triple equals) and inequality operators over the loose equality (double equals) and inequality operators.

 Use the strict equality and inequality operators like this: